deep expertise and invaluable support

-- Leading pharmaceutical companies: Pfizer, Merck, GlaxoSmithKline, Roche, Boehringer Ingelheim, Janssen, Eli Lilly Canada, Novartis Pharma Canada, Servier, Sanofi Canada, Takeda, and AstraZeneca;
+- Leading pharmaceutical companies: Pfizer, Merck, GlaxoSmithKline, Roche, Boehringer Ingelheim, Janssen, Eli Lilly Canada, Novartis Pharma Canada, Servier, Sanofi Canada, Takeda, AstraZeneca and Amgen;

-- The Ministère de l’Économie, de la Science et de l’Innovation (MESI) of the Government of Quebec;
+- The Ministère de l’Économie et de l’Innovation (MEI) of the Government of Quebec;

 - The Business Led-Networks of Centres of Excellence (BL-NCE) program of the Government of Canada

 Our members are actively involved in the activities of the biopharmaceutical consortium, sharing their deep expertise and providing invaluable support to help the CQDM carry out its mission.
 Their commitment is instrumental to the advancement of biopharmaceutical research, while demonstrating the unique value of a collaborative life sciences ecosystem that addresses unmet medical needs, with the ultimate goal of developing safer and more effective drugs.

 CQDM created a new type of yearly membership specifically for the biopharmaceutical sector, where members pay a fixed fee to access CQDM’s portfolio of new projects.
 Also, members now have the opportunity to fund projects consistent with their R&D focus.
 Benefits of the CQDM membership to the industry include:

 Unique insight into innovative research in Quebec and Canada

 - The right to review all submission associated with CQDM call for proposals (Quantum Leap Program).